CongKhaiNGUYEN/congkhainguyen.github.io/_posts/CTFs/404CTF2023/pwn/2023-06-05-uneCitation1.md

 ![citation_image](https://github.com/CongKhaiNGUYEN/CTF/assets/61443497/3b495da1-5e75-451e-adfb-e29bac5415e9)

-> /bin n'est pas monté sur la machine à distance.
+> we should pay attention to the line `/bin n'est pas monté sur la machine à distance.` in the description.
+Because it is an important thing for us to avoid wasting time
+{: .prompt-info}

 We have only one file for this challenge [une_citation_pas_comme_les_autres_1_2](https://github.com/CongKhaiNGUYEN/congkhainguyen.github.io/tree/main/_posts/CTFs/404CTF2023/pwn/files/une_citation_pas_comme_les_autres_1_2).